junxit/us-congress-bills-115/metadata.md

 - 2017-05-16 — Placed on the Union Calendar, Calendar No. 74.
 - 2017-05-16 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 115-121.
 - 2017-05-16 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 115-121.
+- 2017-06-06 — Rules Committee Resolution H. Res.
+374 Reported to House.
+Rule provides for consideration of H.R.
+2213 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+A specified amendment is in order.
+- 2017-06-07 — Amendment (A002) offered by Ms. Lujan Grisham, M.. (consideration: CR H4683-4684; text: CR H4683)
+- 2017-06-07 — Amendment failed by House: On agreeing to the Lujan Grisham, M. amendment (A002) Failed by the Yeas and Nays: 179 - 238 (Roll no. 293).
+- 2017-06-07 — Considered as unfinished business. (consideration: CR H4687-4688)
+- 2017-06-07 — Considered under the provisions of rule H. Res.
+374. (consideration: CR H4676-4684)
+- 2017-06-07 — DEBATE - Pursuant to the provisions of H.Res.
+374, the House proceeded with 10 minutes of debate on the Lujan Grisham (NM) amendment.
+- 2017-06-07 — DEBATE - The House proceeded with one hour of debate on H.R.
+2213.
+- 2017-06-07 — House amendment not agreed to: On agreeing to the Lujan Grisham, M. amendment (A002) Failed by the Yeas and Nays: 179 - 238 (Roll no. 293).
+- 2017-06-07 — House amendment offered
+- 2017-06-07 — House amendment offered
+- 2017-06-07 — House amendment offered/reported by : Amendment (A002) offered by Ms. Lujan Grisham, M..(consideration: CR H4683-4684; text: CR H4683)
+- 2017-06-07 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-06-07 — ORDER OF PROCEDURE - Mr. McCaul asked unanimous consent that the question of adopting the amendment to H.R.
+2213 may be subject to postponement as though under clause 8 of rule 20.
+Agreed to without objection.
+- 2017-06-07 — On agreeing to the Lujan Grisham, M. amendment (A002) Failed by the Yeas and Nays: 179 - 238 (Roll no. 293).
+- 2017-06-07 — On passage Passed by recorded vote: 282 - 137 (Roll no. 294). (text: CR H4676-4677)
+- 2017-06-07 — POSTPONED PROCEEDINGS - At the conclusion of the debate on the Lujan Grisham amendment, the Chair put the question on agreeing to the amendment and by voice vote announced that the ayes had prevailed.
+Mr. McCaul requested the Yeas and Nays and pursuant to the order of the House of June 7, 2017 the Chair postponed further proceedings on the adoption of the Lujan Grisham amendment until a time to be announced.
+- 2017-06-07 — Passed/agreed to in House: On passage Passed by recorded vote: 282 - 137 (Roll no. 294).(text: CR H4676-4677)
+- 2017-06-07 — Roll call votes on amendments in House
+- 2017-06-07 — Rule H. Res.
+374 passed House.
+- 2017-06-07 — Rule provides for consideration of H.R.
+2213 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+A specified amendment is in order.
+- 2017-06-07 — The previous question was ordered pursuant to the rule.